WHAT MAKES OUR CURRICULUM SPECIAL?

 Throughout the year, our children will be immersed in good quality, engaging texts which link directly to the curriculum.
 In each year group, each term, an engaging text is chosen to match the project being studied.

-At the start of each term, a memorable experience (hook) is chosen; the aim of which is to engage our children, making them want to learn and find out more!
-The children work towards answering a ‘Big Project Question’ and, study a significant individual linked to the project.
+At the start of each term, a Curriculum Immersion Day is held; the aim of which is to engage our children, making them want to learn and find out more!
+The children enjoy a variety of different cross-curricular lessons for the day in role as a character and then work towards answering a ‘Big Project Question’ and, study a significant individual linked to the project.

 Wherever possible, local links are made to ensure that our curriculum is personalised to our children.